daizutabi/mkapi/docs/usage/page.md

   - API: mkapi/api/mkapi
 ~~~

 MkApi scans the `nav` to find an entry that starts with `'mkapi/'`.
-This entry must includes two or more slashes (`'/'`).
-Second string (`'api'`) splitted by slash is a directory name.
+This entry must include two or more slashes (`'/'`).
+Second part (`'api'`) splitted by slash is a directory name.
 MkApi automatically creates this directory in the `docs` directory at the beginning of the process and deletes it and its contents after the process.
-The rest string (`'mkapi'`) is a directory path to a package relative to the `mkdocs.yml` directory.
+The rest (`'mkapi'`) is a directory path to a package relative to the `mkdocs.yml` directory.
 MkApi searches all packages and modules and create a Markdown source for one package or module, which is saved in the `api` directory.
 The rest work is done by MkDocs.
 You can see the API documentation of MkApi in the navigation menu.

 !!! note
     If a package or module has no package- or module-level docstring, MkApi doesn't process it.

 ## Internal Links

+### Link from Markdown

 Once a package API documentation is generated, you can use hyperlink to it using normal Markdown syntax.